CK-Bachoo/Android-mobile-cybersecurity-workbench/README.md

 The Bunker integrates advanced AI orchestration while strictly maintaining a Zero Trust security posture.

 1. **GodMode Web Wrapper:** Deploys a unified, lightweight interface for concurrent access to Claude, Gemini, and ChatGPT.
-By serving the UI locally over a Python HTTP server, it bypasses standard Android browser memory limits and prevents the OS from crashing under heavy NodeJS/npm dependencies.
+By serving the UI locally over a native Python HTTP server (`python -m http.server 8000`), it bypasses standard Android browser memory limits and prevents the OS from crashing under heavy NodeJS/npm dependencies.
 2. **MCP Security (Model Context Protocol):** To prevent "God-Mode" privilege escalation (e.g., tool poisoning), all agentic MCP tools are strictly sandboxed.
 Client-Side Validation strips Prompt Injection vectors, and agents are restricted to read-only access for critical log directories.
 3. **Local Fallback (Ollama + Gemma 2B):** When operating in highly sensitive environments or during network degradation, the workbench relies on 100% local, offline inference.
 This allows for the autonomous parsing of sensitive telemetry without leaking proprietary data to cloud providers. *(Note: Ollama requires dedicated RAM allocation and is never run simultaneously with the X11 GUI to maintain thermal safety).*